After a night at the hotel, we’re on the short flight to Los Angeles. Zoe C could hack his laptop, but he didn’t use a password, nothing to hack.

 Zoe C, “Do we want to go to Chief with this?”

 “Good question.
-For public safety, it makes sense to patrol the areas where prior abductions appear to have taken place.
-It may also force the abductor to make another clock elsewhere, I don’t know how smart this guy is, if he’s paying attention, he’ll have it figured out for himself.”
+For public safety, it makes sense to patrol the areas where prior abductions appear to have taken place, even to try and guess where number eight will be."

 “Then extra patrols in the area make sense.
 He’ll think he’s got a step or two on the cops while they drive around areas where he won’t abduct again.”